isabeldoctor/SensoryMusicExperience/README.md

 ## Prerequisites

-Python 3.8 or higher installed on your system.
+* Python 3.8 or higher installed on your system.
-Processing software installed from Processing.org.
+* Processing software installed from Processing.org.
-TunePad Account Or JSON File Located in github Tunepad Folder
+* TunePad Account and download the JSON and music files Located in github Tunepad Folder
+* Processing Files downloaded from the Processing Folder

 # Usage

 ## Launching Tunepad Project

-### Accessing the Song Using the TunePad Link
+### Option 1: Accessing the Song Using the TunePad Link
 1. Open the TunePad Link:

 Click on the provided TunePad project link: https://tunepad.com/project/90401